2018–19 Vermont Catamounts women's basketball team

-The 2018–19 Vermont Catamounts women's basketball team will represent the University of Vermont during the 2018–19 NCAA Division I women's basketball season.
+The 2018–19 Vermont Catamounts women's basketball team represented the University of Vermont during the 2018–19 NCAA Division I women's basketball season.
 The Catamounts, led by interim head coach Alisa Kresge, play their home games in the Patrick Gym are members in the America East Conference.

 Media

 All non-televised home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
 Select home games will be televised by the Northeast Sports Network.
 Most road games will stream on the opponents website.
 All games will be broadcast on WVMT 620 AM and streamed online through SportsJuice.com with Rob Ryan calling the action.